laravel/docs/controllers.md

 <a name="basic-controllers"></a>
 ## Basic Controllers

-Here is an example of a basic controller class:
+Here is an example of a basic controller class.
+All Laravel controllers should extend the base controller class included with the default Laravel installation:

 	<?php namespace App\Http\Controllers;